 With a bit of academic reflective hindsight, one interesting thing for me about this set of interactions was the speed at which my state of being changed from an arguably hyper-aggressive stance enabled by a technology which placed me 3000 miles from my adversary, to a somewhat intense experience of vulnerability where that adversary seemingly knew a lot more about me than I knew about him.
 I felt somehow exposed and susceptible to something unknown, unexpected, and beyond my control.

-Corporeal existence, some would argue, is defined by a stance of vulnerability and the anticipation of ‘dangerous surprises’ (Dreyfus, 2000; Merleau-Ponty, 1962).
+Corporeal existence, some would argue, is defined by a stance of vulnerability and the anticipation of ‘dangerous surprises’ (Dreyfus 2000, Merleau-Ponty 1962).
 This is the understanding that the material world around us is full of potential hazards; that things can happen to us.
 Some of these, such as falling off a nearby cliff, or drowning in a river we are crossing, are more evident to us than others.
 However, part of having a body mean possessing a background awareness that something, even something unexpected, could happen which we need to be ready for.
 The dangerous surprise could be a falling tree, a wild animal, or a lunatic waiting in the bushes, but having to look after a body means, to a certain extent, expecting the unexpected, to look for potential immediate threats.

 A world of digital communications and digital presences at a distance complicates this.
 On the one hand, a world of far-reaching, mediated, often anonymous interactions can give us the impression of a lack of embodied vulnerability.
 When people are far away, we can become more brave, more willing to defend ourselves and others, become ‘keyboard warriors’.
 We can be more confident, more expressive or our opinions or our creative talents, or more brazen, by more actively pursuing flirtatious, romantic or sexual interactions, and even more aggressive and abusive, by engaging in acts of trolling, bullying, or other forms of harassment.